A day in the life of…

 12:30 PM.
 You’re hungry and you head for the kitchen.
 You are eager to eat last night’s leftovers.
 Except when you open the fridge, you can’t remember what you were doing in the kitchen in the first place.

 6:00 PM.
 You meet your Mom for dinner.
 She tells you all about her vacation plans for the summer.
 You stare blankly and while you can hear her words, you cannot exactly make sense of what she is saying.

 The above sounds quite unrealistic.
 Yet, for millions of people, this is a reality.

 And for millions more, fibromyalgia is still an absolute mystery.
 Unfortunately, fibromyalgia is to be counted among the “newer” medical diagnosis, and as such is widely misrepresented and misunderstood.

 But fibromyalgia is not a punchline.
-I can guarantee you that if you asked fibromyalgia patients to give up all of their material goods in exchange of a life free of symptoms, most would not even hesitate.
+I can guarantee you that if you asked fibromyalgia patients to give up all of their material goods in exchange for a life free of symptoms, most would not even hesitate.

 This very serious medical condition is among the least understood in our modern societies.

 Most symptoms are invisible, and thus physicians must rely on the patient’s accurate, yet subjective, description of “feelings” and “pains” that cannot be formally measured.

 Any time a patient’s opinion is necessary to establish a diagnosis, the credibility of the ailment is called into account.

 After all, a patient cannot possibly know their body better than anyone else.
 Therefore, a patient’s account of symptoms cannot be trusted.
 Or so are we told by bystanders who cannot bear to be unable to place with certainty individual suffering on a metered scale.